MichaelSuen-thePointer/checked/README.md

 If there is an overflow, `std::overflow_error` will be thrown.

 # When to use it
-* When you need overflow check in your code, and you don't want to place `if` statement everywhere.
+* When you need overflow check in your code, and you don't want to place `if` statements everywhere.
 * When you are dealing with libraries which do arithmetic operation, but do not support overflow check in their code.(But you want it.) e.g.: `chrono::duration`, `Eigen::Matrix`.

 # Usage